Platform Tutorials

 #### Success Response (200)

-- **tutorials** (array) - A list of tutorials, each with metadata.
+- **tutorials** (array) - A list of available tutorials.

 #### Response Example